thesacredmoocow/g14control-r2/README.md

 Extract it to some permanent location such as C:\Users\[username]\G14Control

+(Optional): if you have animatrix, install the certificate inside the animatrix driver folder
+    then go into device manager and open Human Interface devices and check through all of the USB Input Devices You can check which one is the animatrix by going to properties->details->hardware ids.
+The animatrix has VID:0x0b05 and PID:0x193b update the that driver with the one provided.
+If it works then the device should now show up under Universal Serial Bus devices as "aniMe Matrix"

 Edit the config.yml with text editor as needed (see configuring below)

 ### Configuring